 Clothing & Accessories.

-Of course you want to look your best.
+Of course, you want to look your best.
 But if a ballgown isn’t your everyday style, why wear it in an engagement photo session?
-I have taken some amazing photos of people wearing casual clothing while walking in the park or in a cafe.
+I have taken some amazing photos of people wearing casual clothing while walking in the park or a cafe.
 However, athletic clothing and pyjamas should be avoided unless there is a very good reason for them and it is a concise part of the photo shoot idea.
-Whatever clothing you choose it needs to feel comfortable on you in order to look great for the camera.
+Whatever clothing you choose it needs to feel comfortable on you to look great for the camera.

 Think Colour Palettes

-If you’re worried about colour, pick a neutral and a few coordinating colour tones you both like (grey with blue and violet for instance, or brown with pink and blue), and stick to those hues.
+If you’re worried about colour, pick a neutral and a few coordinating colour tones you both like (grey with blue and violet for instance, or brown with pink and blue) and stick to those hues.

 Avoid All Writing

 Unless it’s your favourite outfit, you’re both huge Raptors fans or there’s an inside joke about your shirt that you both agree should be documented, leave the logos in your closet.

 Whether you’re going more formal or casual, solid colours are preferred.
 A bit of patterns can be flattering but try to avoid excessive plaids, florals (including your favourite Hawaiian shirt), and head-to-toe black or white clothing.

 It’s All in the Details